markdgo/react-native-android-wifi/README.md

 # react-native-android-wifi

 A react-native module for viewing and connecting to Wifi networks on Android devices.
-Based on ccmxy/react-native-wifi-module

 ### Installation